I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 That was a quick three decades!

 The success of Metallica also split the band's rabid fan base down the middle.
-Accusations of "selling out" were nothing new; their "old" fans from the club days had been saying it since Metallica signed a major label deal in 1984.
-When millions of "new" fans suddenly jumped on the Metallica bandwagon after seeing the ultra-slick "Enter Sandman" video on MTV, those old timers felt even more justified in dismissing the former thrash titans.
+Accusations of "selling out" were nothing new; their "old" fans from the club days had been saying it since Metallica signed a major label deal in 1984, but when millions of kids suddenly jumped on the Metallica bandwagon after they saw the ultra-slick "Enter Sandman" video on MTV, the old timers felt even more justified in dismissing the former thrash titans.
 To this day, Metallica remains a divisive album in some corners of the metal community.